 India offers everything under the sun from temples and forts to tiger safaris and beaches.
 For private tours we recommend TransIndus.
-The teardrop island of Sri Lanka is a good choice too – check out these wildlife holidays for inspiration.
+The teardrop island of Sri Lanka is a good choice too – check out these wildlife holidays offered by the Experience Travel Group.

 In Zambia you can take thrilling safaris on foot and game drives in South Luangwa National Park, then finish your visit with an amazing stay at Victoria Falls.
 It’s the wet season in Botswana but that also means terrific game-viewing opportunities.
 Summer is in full bloom in South Africa at Christmas time – but this is definitely one to book early as it’s in hot demand.

 Find more winter holiday destinations recommended by our editors.

 Christmas holiday ideas for families